 Flag of the Commonwealth of Nations

-Today (9th March) is Commonwealth Day.
-The current flag for the Commonwealth of Nations was introduced just 16 months ago (November 2013) and contained a number of small but significant changes made to the original flag – first adopted on 26th March 1976.
+Today 9 March 2015 is Commonwealth Day.
+The current flag for the Commonwealth of Nations was introduced in November 2013, just 16 months ago.
+It contained a number of small but significant changes to the original flag, first adopted on 26 March 1976.
 Three year earlier at the Commonwealth Heads of Government Meeting in Ottawa, […]

 Flag Institute Spring Meeting: 30 May 2015